Nations Park

-Nations Park is an open invitational baseball tournament complex located in the city of Newberry, Florida opening in the summer of 2012.
+Nations Park is an open invitational baseball tournament complex located in the city of Newberry, Florida.
 The park was formed with partnerships between the City of Newberry, Nations Baseball Florida Inc., and the Alachua County Tourism Development Board.
 The facility has 16 stadiums.

 History

 Lou Presutti, founder of Cooperstown Dreams Park came to the City of Newberry in 2009 to establish the park.
 It completed construction in 2012, but the grand opening was delayed until March 2013.

 Nations Park is a $7 million baseball tournament complex that is built on 40 acres of land donated by the Davis family on the corner of US 41/27 and SW 30th Ave.
 In July 2011, the construction of Nations Park came to a brief stop upon discovery of several endangered Gopher Tortoises.
 The construction remained on hold for several weeks while experts were brought on site to relocate the protected species to a tortoise sanctuary.
 The 16 fields for Nations Park are completed as of April, 2012 and are ready to play for the inaugural 2012 tournaments.